Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 ***Nofl***

 Somehow, Nofl had never quite appreciated just how terrifying a dog was.
 He *liked* Bozo.
-The animal was huge and fanged and obviously capable of ripping him to pieces if he’d ever got it into his fuzzy head to do so, but… well, he was *Bozo,* and that meant Friend.
+The animal was huge and fanged and obviously capable of ripping him to pieces if he’d ever got it into his fuzzy head to do so, but... well, he was *Bozo,* and that meant Friend.

 Somehow, he was endlessly more intimidating when under general anesthetic so Nofl could carefully perform cellular-scale surgery around his teeth and gums to make absolutely sure there was no Arutech infiltrating his system.
 Something about inspecting his teeth so intimately drove home just how big, strong and sharp they were, and how crushingly powerful were the muscles that powered them. *Those* wrapped his entire skull, which in turn had a sagittal crest specifically adapted to maximize his ability to generate bite force.